-The best deliverability practices are pretty cut and dry, but implementing these methods to your particular organization may not always be.
+The best deliverability practices are pretty cut and dry, but implementing these methods in your particular organization may not always be.
 Because mailbox providers don’t give direct insight into inbox placement to senders due to spammers benefiting from this information, privacy and security concerns play a big factor.

 In the world of email marketing, deliverability is a core issue.
 Algorithms and outside filtering are combined to make decisions on each message that comes into their own mail servers; protecting customers is their number one priority.
-Building more advanced segments will boost email engagement and help you strategize not only your content, but also your deliverability overall.
+Building more advanced segments will boost email engagement and help you strategize not only your content but also your deliverability overall.

 To become an expert in email deliverability, take our Email Deliverability Fundamentals course on Blueshift Academy (it’s free!).
 Then, contact our team to schedule a demo of our platform today.